-Suppose you’ve not been using social signals to the max in the last few months you might be in extra trouble, even if you’ve been doing all you can on the social side of things.
+Suppose you’ve not been using social signals to the max in the last few months.
+In that case, you might be in extra trouble, even if you’ve been doing all you can on the social side of things.

 .
-I’d guess this means you site must have a blog/news section and must be putting out authoriative content – let’s be honest, most basic standard pages don’t generate the volume of link that over seo’ing has been giving them.
+I’d guess this means your site must have a blog/news section and be putting out authoritative content – let’s be honest, most basic standard pages don’t generate the volume of the link that over-serving has been giving them.

 Why did Matt Cutts warn us about the over optimisation penalty?

-He said it would be ready in the next couple of month, maybe a soon as in a few weeks.
-I say interesting because this is a bit like Google reaching out to the SEO sector letting them know to start changing their ways and also letting us know that this next change might hur us quite a lot!
+He said it would be ready in the next couple of months, maybe as soon as in a few weeks.
+I say interesting because this is a bit like Google reaching out to the SEO sector, letting them know to start changing their ways and knowing that this following change might hurt us quite a lot!

 Relevance and Over Optimisation Penalty

-It makes sense to me that part of their thoughts on relevancy will be in how relevant the page of content is to the rest of the content on the domain, or at the very least in the virtual silo in which it exits.
+It makes sense to me that part of their thoughts on relevancy will be in how relevant the page of content is to the rest of the content on the domain, or at the very least in the virtual silo in which it exists.

 How to prevent an over optimisation penalty